Racing by Local Governments

 It was in 1861, towards the end of the era of the Tokugawa Shogunate, that Western-style horse racing was introduced into Japan.
 The first race was conducted in Yokohama under the auspices of the Yokohama Race Club, which was formed by a group of foreign residents of that city.
 This was followed by Western-style races in Tokyo and Hakodate.
 In 1888, with Japan Racing Club (formerly the Yokohama Race Club) having put for the first time in Japan one-dollar betting tickets on sale for club-sponsored races in Yokohama, the popularity of Western-style racing grew throughout the country.

-Subsequent years witnessed both a period when betting was given tacit approval by the government, and a period when, though betting was prohibited, racing received government subsides for the promotion of the livestock industry.
+Subsequent years witnessed both a period when betting was given tacit approval by the government, and a period when, though betting was prohibited, racing received government subsidies for the promotion of the livestock industry.
 With the promulgation of the Horse Racing Law in 1923 began the period of "authorized horse racing in Japan, and the approved sales of betting tickets at 11 difference clubs.

 Roots of Racing by Local Governments